Black and white original image by mohamed Hassan (Colorized by InnerSelf)

 About the Author

-Joseph Chilton Pearce is the author of the best selling Magical Child, The Crack in the Cosmic Egg, Evolution's End, and the recently published The Biology of Transcendence .
-For the past twenty-five years, he has taught about the changing needs of our children and the development of human society.
-He lives in the Blue Ridge Mountains of Virginia.
+Joseph Chilton Pearce is the author of the best selling Magical Child, The Crack in the Cosmic Egg, Evolution's End, and The Biology of Transcendence .
+For over twenty-five years, he has taught about the changing needs of our children and the development of human society.